emacs-mirror/emacs/mps/manual/source/reference/index.rst

     successfully, :c:macro:`MPS_RES_MEMORY` if the new root
     description could not be allocated, or another :term:`result code` if there was another error.

+    The registered root destription persists until it is destroyed by calling :c:func:`mps_root_destroy`.

     .. topics::